Consumer Duty: Questions and Answers for Distributors

 As part of our formal product reviews, if we consider a product no longer offers fair value, we’ll take appropriate action.
 In line with the Consumer Duty, all Aviva products must be judged to offer fair value.

-How will consumer duty affect the communications you issue to customers?
+How will the Consumer Duty affect the communications you issue to customers?

 We’ve engaged an external party to test key communications and are applying those learnings as we continue the ongoing review of our communications.

-We have embedded these consumer duty principles into all communication reviews going forward, and will incorporate them into the production of any new customer communications.
+We have embedded the Consumer Duty principles into all communication reviews going forward, and will incorporate them into the production of any new customer communications.

-Will customers see any improvement in customer service as a result of consumer duty?
+Will customers see any improvement in customer service as a result of the Consumer Duty?

-Aviva have robust controls in place to monitor and improve the service we offer our customers.
-For example, the measurement of end-to-end service levels means we can identify any friction within a process, such as a form that's difficult for customers to complete.
+Aviva has robust controls in place to monitor and improve the service we offer our customers.
+For example, the measurement of end-to-end service levels means we can identify any friction within a process, such as a form that is difficult for customers to complete.
 We continually make customer-focused changes to address any such issues.

-How are you embedding consumer duty principles into your business?
+How are you embedding the Consumer Duty principles into your business?

 We’ve implemented a Consumer Duty Programme within Aviva with the remit to review our communications, processes, risks, and customer journeys.
 Our aim is to ensure all outcomes continue to be delivered in line with the Duty.